rrathgithub/Causal-Effect-of-working-overtime-on-Employee-Attrition/README.md

-# Causal effect of working overtime on employ attrition
+# Causal effect of working overtime on employee attrition

 > [TLDR: Presentation for everything one needs to know](https://github.com/RaghuveerRao/Effect-of-Overtime-on-Attrition/blob/master/Presentation.pdf)